Plan an unforgettable backyard camping adventure for the whole family

 3. Constellation storytelling

-Each participant must find their own made-up constellation and invent a mythic tale around its existence.
+Each participant must find their own made-up constellation and invent a mythical tale around its existence.

-If you’re a bit prepared, storytelling also gives you scope to delve into Australia’s indigenous Dreamtime stories to find out how our Aboriginal people interpreted the sky above their heads.
+If you’re a bit prepared, storytelling also gives you scope to delve into Australia’s Indigenous Dreamtime stories to find out how our first-nations people interpreted the sky above their heads.